Skip to content

 bash

-tuist organization update sso my-organization --provider google --organization-id my-domain.com
+tuist organization update sso my-organization --provider google --organization-id my-google-domain.com

 IMPORTANT